 The word ‘calendar’ comes from the Latin kalendae ➚ ‘to announce’ referring to the Roman custom of announcing the official new moon that started the month; everyone then started counting the days within the new month.

 Most regrettably the date calculated by the sun is out of step to that by the moon.
-There are 12.37 lunar orbits in a year and coping with this awkward number was a real problem for ancient civilizations.
+There are 12.37 lunar orbits in a year and coping with this awkward number was a real problem for human civilizations.
 If this was a whole number then calendars would be far simpler.
-It is likely that this incomplete thirteenth month of the solar year is the origin of 'unlucky thirteen ➚'.
+It is likely that this incomplete thirteenth part month of the solar year is the true origin of 'unlucky thirteen ➚'.

 China developed its traditional calendar system independently from the West.
 China has two calendars which are still followed today, one based on the moon and one on the sun.

 The lunar Chinese calendar is the most important as it determines the dates of many Chinese traditional festivals.
-Instead of adding an extra leap day every four years the calendar introduces a whole leap month every couple of years.
-The calendar follows the moon precisely so months are either 29 or 30 days long according to accurate predictions of the occurrence of the new moon at a specific place.
+Instead of adding an extra leap day every four years the calendar introduces a whole leap month every few of years.
+This calendar follows the moon precisely so months are either 29 or 30 days long according to accurate predictions of the occurrence of the new moon at a specific place.
 The months are called 小月 xiǎo yuè small months (29) and 大月 dà yuè big months (30) and are numbered rather than named.

 An extra month